Advantages of satellite platforms:

 - Shorter pre-launch preparation time

 The technology increases the availability of commercial satellite services dramatically by providing space for multiple payloads on a satellite bus.

 Dragonfly Aerospace currently offers two satellite platforms with different payload placement options and continues to expand its range.

 A satellite bus maintains all the service systems of serial satellites connected to it, which can be both geostationary satellites and spacecraft positioned in low Earth orbits.
 Typically, a satellite bus platform includes:

 - Solar panels or batteries to provide power supply;

-- Optical sensors, angular velocity meters, and flywheels to control movement, orientation, and stabilization;
+- Optical sensors, angular velocity metres, and flywheels to control movement, orientation, and stabilisation;

 - On-board computer and antennas for systems control and telemetry service data transmission;

 - Thermoregulation system to remove excess heat from service systems and the payload module;